School of Rock Franchise Costs: Estimated Initial Investment (Item 7, 2021 FDD)

 - The initial franchise fee is not refundable.

 - If you do not own or purchase a site for your School, you must lease or acquire a site for your School for the term of the Franchise Agreement.

 - In the event that you lease the premises for the School, School of Rock has provided an estimated cost, which estimate includes one month’s rent plus one month’s rent as security deposit.
 Your lease must contain certain provisions as required under the Franchise Agreement.

 - School of Rock has not provided an estimate of costs incurred for purchasing the premises for the School, as it anticipates you will lease the premises.

-- The School will ideally be located in a freestanding building or flex space (convertible retail, office, or warehouse space) or Class B, C, or D commercial real estate.
-The approximate size of the premises and the building for your School will likely be a minimum of approximately 2,500 to 3,000 square feet at an approximate cost of $12 to $25 per square foot per year.
+- The School will ideally be located in a freestanding building or flex space (convertible retail or office) or Class B, C, or D commercial real estate.
+The approximate size of the premises and the building for your School will likely be a minimum of approximately 2,500 feet at an approximate cost of $20 to $35 per square foot per year, net of common area charges.
+Common area charges (CAM) can range between $5 to $14 per square foot per year.

 - You must renovate or construct your School according to School of Rock’s standards and specifications.
 Depending on the building leased or purchased by you, no renovation or construction may be necessary.